 - Pirates of the Caribbean.
 A couple of small drops might make newly expectant mothers nervous.
 While it’s not on the restricted list, use caution.

 - Roger Rabbit’s Car Toon Spin.
 Hail a cab and ride through Mickey’s Toontown; can be a bit jerky.
 The seating is a little narrower than others with a pull down lap bar.

-- Snow White’s Scary Adventures.
+- Snow White’s Enchanted Wish.
 A quick ride through the story of Snow White in an air conditioned building.

 - Storybook Land Canal Boats.
 Totally safe, but one I would skip.
 The balancing act of getting in and out, plus the queue and ride itself are almost entirely in the sun makes this one okay, but nothing I’d wait in line for.

 What tips would you add to the above rides?
 Did you ride any of those while you were pregnant?

 Next we’re talking what not to ride.
 The list of prohibited rides is relatively short so you can actually enjoy a Disneyland vacation even when you’re pregnant.

 - Autopia.
 You don’t want to ride this anyway.
 It’s on my permanent what not to ride list.